It finally happened, you’re engaged and planning your big day..

 This already sounds complicated.

-You don’t want to give a poor wedding experience to your family and friends.
-Picking the right venue, will make your wedding unforgettable!
+You don’t want to give a poor wedding experience for your family and friends.
+Picking the right venue will make your wedding unforgettable!

 That’s why I’ll give you some practical ways to make a better decision.

 Be flexible for choosing your wedding date